omer-faruq/webbrowser.koplugin/README.md

   - macOS: `~/Library/Application Support/koreader/plugins/`
 - **Configuration file**: In `webbrowser.koplugin/`, create or edit `webbrowser_configuration.lua` to adjust settings like search engine keys, render modes, or feature toggles.
 You can make a copy of the file `webbrowser_configuration.sample.lua` and rename it to `webbrowser_configuration.lua`, and edit it.
 - **Search the web**: Choose "Web Browser" from the main menu under the search category and enter a query in the search dialog.
  - **Navigate results**: Tap a result to render it with the currently selected mode (Markdown, CRE, or MuPDF).
+You can continue reading by opening subsequent pages through their links.
+In Markdown mode you can return to the previous page with the back button, while CRE and MuPDF modes rely on KOReader's history function to revisit earlier pages.
 - **Manage bookmarks**: Save the current page, add manual entries, or revisit stored content through the bookmark dialog.
 - **Save for later**: Use the save action (on markdown mode) in the viewer to archive the Markdown file in your preferred directory.

 ## Tips
 - **Stay online**: Searching, fetching Markdown, and retrieving CRE or MuPDF assets require an active network connection.
 - **Mind the rate limit**: The Markdown gateway and initial CRE/MuPDF downloads benefit from short pauses when opening many pages in succession.
-- **Use bookmarks for caching**: Opening a saved bookmark with stored Markdown bypasses another conversion request, helping conserve API usage.
 - **Keep web cache tidy**: Disable the `keep_old_website_files` option if you prefer to discard previously downloaded CRE or MuPDF pages automatically, or periodically use the **Clear cache** button in the search dialog when that option is enabled.

 ## Credits